Ameobea/homepage/notes/content/posts/pixi-js-optimizations.md

 As I mentioned, I built this whole UI with [Pixi.JS](https://github.com/pixijs/pixijs) (except for the toolbar which is vanilla HTML/CSS/React).
 For the most part, it was working well.
 It supports zooming, scrolling/panning, and adding/removing/moving/resizing notes.
 All of the interactivity was handled by PIXI.JS through its events/interaction system.

 I was looking to add a new feature to the MIDI editor for adding custom labels and annotations to some notes to support use cases where the MIDI editor controls a sampler or something similar where only some notes were active.
 However, when I went to start implementing it, I noticed that the MIDI editor's performance was quite bad.
-It was using >80% of my GPU on my M1 Macbook Max to just render the base MIDI editor UI and a single note.
+It was using >80% of my GPU on my M1 Max MacBook to just render the base MIDI editor UI and a single note.

 For an almost completely static UI, this was absurd.
 I felt strongly that there would be some low-hanging fruit to speed it up, so I went looking.